Linkedin

 Situations when a HELOC might be a smart choice

 • Debt consolidation.
 If you have high-interest credit card debt, you could use a HELOC to pay it off.
 One of the biggest potential advantages is that you could bring your total monthly payment down to a more affordable level.
-You might also be able to lower the interest rate on your debt.
+Because your home acts as collateral, you're likely to find that a HELOC carries a lower interest rate than other loan types, making it a solid option for consolidating high-interest debt.

 • Home repairs/improvements.
 Home improvements could increase your home's value, which can mean more equity.
-A HELOC could be a great way to fund improvements.
+A HELOC could be a great way to fund improvements around the house, like making repairs, remodeling or adding a room, or adding safety features that will allow you to age in place.

 • Medical bills.
 Medical debt can quickly pile up if you have a serious illness or injury.
-You might use a HELOC to pay those bills off so you have just one debt payment to keep track of.
+You might use a HELOC to pay those bills off if you don't qualify for medical debt forgiveness.

 • Emergencies.
 A HELOC could act as a stand-in for an emergency fund.
-If an unexpected expense comes along, you could use your HELOC funds to cover it.
+If an unexpected expense comes along, you could use your HELOC funds to cover it if you don't have more affordable options.

 When you get a HELOC is just as important as why.
 The best time to get a HELOC (or any other loan) is when you can qualify for the lowest interest rates.
 If HELOC rates drop or your credit score goes up, that could be your opportunity to minimize the cost of covering a large expense.